openeuler-mirror/stratovirt/docs/migration.md

 During live migration:
 - source and destination networks cannot be disconnected.
-- it is banned to operate VM lifecycle, inclues using the QMP command and executing in the VM.
+- it is banned to operate VM lifecycle, includes using the QMP command and executing in the VM.
 - live migration time is affected by network performance, total memory of VM and applications.

 After live migration: